grafana/writers-toolkit/docs/sources/write/grot-guides/index.md

 # Grot guides

-The `guide` shortcode embeds a Grot guide into the docs that people can follow to get help and guidance on topics and direction to documentation resources.
+Grot guides are interactive guides embedded in a documentation page that people can follow to get help and guidance on topics and direction to documentation resources.

+The [`guide` shortcode](/docs/writers-toolkit/write-shortcodes/#guide) embeds a Grot guide into a page.

 ```markdown
 {{</* guide name="instrument" title="title" text="text" button="button" */>}}